-Zopa has said that it completed an income and expenditure assessment with Mr W before arranging this loan.
-It also obtained copies of payslips as and carried out a credit check to work out what Mr W's existing credit commitments were too.
-However, I'm mindful that any credit check carried out is likely to have shown that Mr W had a significant amount of existing debt and that he was paying a significant amount in overdraft fees because he was overdrawn.
+Zopa has said that it completed an income and expenditure assessment with Mr S before arranging this loan.
+It also carried out a credit check to work out what Mr S' existing credit commitments were too.
+However, I'm mindful that any credit check carried out is likely to have shown that Mr S already had a significant amount of existing debt and that he was paying a significant amount in overdraft fees because he had an overdrawn balance close to his limit.

-Given any information obtained is likely to have shown the extent of Mr W's existing indebtedness, I would have expected Zopa to have taken further steps to verify Mr W's expenditure to ensure he had the necessary funds to repay the loan it was arranging.
-After all Mr W's indebtedness didn't tally with someone ho had the level of disposable income Zopa's checks appeared to suggest.
+Given the information obtained is likely to have shown the extent of Mr S' existing indebtedness, I would have expected Zopa to have taken further steps to verify Mr S' expenditure to ensure he had the necessary funds to repay the loan it was arranging.
+After all Mr S' indebtedness didn't tally with someone who had the level of disposable income Zopa's checks appeared to suggest.